The Health of the Nation: Averting the demise of universal healthcare

 About the Author

 Edmund Stubbs is Healthcare Researcher at Civitas.
 Edmund studied Biomedical Science at the University of Sheffield and health policy at the London School of Economics and Political Science.
 Edmund also worked as a healthcare assistant for four years at Addenbrooke’s Hospital, Cambridge.
-His recent publications include ‘Supplying the Demand for Nurses’ and ‘The Road to Healthcare Devolution’.Download PDF Purchase Book Buy Kindle Version
+His recent publications include ‘Supplying the Demand for Nurses’ and ‘The Road to Healthcare Devolution’.Download PDF Buy From Amazon Buy Kindle Version